 - Males with diabetes are at increased risk of developing balanitis and diabetes is a very common cause of balanitis.
 Glucose (sugar) on the skin encourages bacterial and fungal growth, particularly males:

-- that have diabetes and take medications that causes more sugar to be excreted in the urine, for example dapagliflozin (Forxiga).
+- That have diabetes and take medications that causes more sugar to be excreted in the urine, for example dapagliflozin (Farxiga).

 - Balanitis can be a distinct clinical feature in men with reactive arthritis.